Undergraduate Programs

 OUR BACHELOR'S DEGREES

-Offered on campus and online, the STEM-designated BA IS&ES prepares you for a transformative future at the intersection of technology and society, immersing you in an interdisciplinary curriculum that explores digital media and media theory, digital engagement and storytelling, online behavior, internet studies, social media and networks, digital life and its impact on human behavior, content creation and more.
+In the STEM-designated BA in Information Science and eSociety, you’ll explore digital media, digital engagement and storytelling, online behavior, internet studies, social media and social networks, digital life and its impact on human behavior, content creation and more.
+Offered on main campus and online.

 COMPARE UNDERGRADUATE DEGREES